 Published since 2014 / Data from 1990

-This is a joint publication by the OECD Centre for Tax Policy and Administration and the OECD Development Centre in cooperation with the Asian Development Bank (ADB), the Pacific Island Tax Administrators Association (PITAA), and the Pacific Community (SPC) with the financial support of the European Union and the Government of Japan.
+This is a joint publication by the OECD Centre for Tax Policy and Administration and the OECD Development Centre in co-operation with the Asian Development Bank (ADB), the Pacific Island Tax Administrators Association (PITAA), and the Pacific Community (SPC) with the financial support of the European Union and the Government of Japan.

 Published since 2016 / Data from 1990

-This is a joint publication by the OECD Centre for Tax Policy and Administration, the OECD Development Centre, the African Tax Administration Forum (ATAF) and the African Union Commission (AUC), with the technical support of the African Development Bank (AfDB), the World Customs Organisation (WCO) and the Centre de rencontres et d’études des dirigeants des administrations fiscales (CREDAF) and the financial support of the European Union.
+This is a joint publication by the OECD Centre for Tax Policy and Administration, the OECD Development Centre, the African Tax Administration Forum (ATAF) and the African Union Commission (AUC), with the technical support of the African Development Bank (AfDB), the World Customs Organisation (WCO) and the Cercle de Réflexion et d’Échange des Dirigeants des Administrations fiscales (CREDAF) and the financial support of the European Union.